NNIIGGEE/DSA4263_T00/README.md

 # DSA4263_T00
 Final project DSA4263

 ## This project seeks to
-Perform sentiment analysis and topic modeling on customer reviews.
-LSTM model is used to then predict the sentiments of the different reviews.
-Whereas LDA model finds the topics and generate insights for the different topics.
+Develop an end-end solution for Voice of Customer analysis to provide insights to end business users using a public customer feedback dataset.
+We applied differnt sentiment analysis tools including sentiment analysis and topic modeling.
+The LSTM model is used to predict the sentiments while LDA model was implemented to generate the different topics

 ## See full project
 Use preferred method to open VOC.ipynb file.
 The notebook runs the 2 training pipelines and display the insights gathered.
 It also has a function get_score that takes in new data in csv format and performs predictions on the data.